Interested? ... terrific!

 Next step, starting in July 2024, I will start, tiny step by tiny step, reducing the dosages, as written above, until I reach a maintenance dosage.

-I have been taking 2gr Metformin/day since around 2015 or so, maybe earlier.
+I had been taking 2gr Metformin/day since around 2014/2015 or so - often with sporadic GI distress.
 And have fought my way through various statins, two of which caused my neuropathy to flair up.
-I was able to find a Statin and a dosage that keeps my LDL down and my HDL up, but not too far.
+I was able to find a statin and a dosage that keeps my LDL down and my HDL up, but not too far.
 Am taking now Ezetimib/Rosuvstatin-Mepha 10 mg/10 mg, once a day, three days a week and my last LDLs were „perfect“ as he said.
 More below ...

-In the meantime, there is a lot of literature showing that Metformin can inhibit cellular absorption of Vitamins B6 and especially B12 – and one sign of this is … you guessed it … neuropathy.
-And my feet have gotten so much better since August 2023, when I started taking B1, B6 and B12 – see below.
+In the meantime, there is a lot of literature showing that Metformin can inhibit cellular absorption of Vitamins B6, B9 (folate) and especially B12 – and one sign of this is … you guessed it … neuropathy.
+And my feet have gotten so much better since August 2023, when I started taking B1, B6, B9 and B12 – see below.
 So I got to thinking and investigating.
 What else has an empirically proven track record of reducing blood sugar, fighting insulin resistence as well as keeping LDLs down?
 And I „found“ two substances:

 Berberine (various forms)